Reverberation-based Features for Sound Event Localization and Detection with Distance Estimation: Proposed Reverberation-based Features

 \subsection{Short-term Power of the Autocorrelation}

 For the second feature, we explore the role of early reflections in distance estimation, focusing on the ITDG, a key cue for perceiving distance \cite{Bronkhorst:1999:distPercep,kaplanis2014perception}.
 While early reflection delays also depend on room size, it is reasonable to assume that the earliest reflection originates from the floor \cite{kaplanis2014perception}, as shown in Fig.\,\ref{fig:floorReefl}.
-From this assumption, Table\,\ref{tab:distances} demonstrates that ITDG from floor reflections decreases as the source-microphone distance increases.
-These values assume a microphone height of $h_m{=}1.5$m, as in the STARSS23 dataset \cite{Shimada2023STARSS23AA}, and a source height of $h_s{=}0.9$m, reflecting the average event height in the training set, similar to a seated user.
-We also include sources at 1.5m, representing standing speakers.
+Under this assumption, the ITDG from floor reflections decreases as the source–microphone distance grows.
+For instance, with a microphone height of $h_m{=}1.5$\,m (as in the STARSS23 dataset \cite{Shimada2023STARSS23AA}) and a source height of $h_s{=}0.9$\,m (average event height in the training set), the ITDG is 4.2\,ms at 1\,m, 3.0\,ms at 2\,m, and 2.3\,ms at 3\,m.
 Although these conditions may not always hold, we argue that the model can learn prior knowledge about typical source heights based on class.
 For instance, speech is unlikely to originate from the ceiling or floor, whereas footsteps are naturally associated with the ground.
 Ideally, the model should determine when and how to incorporate such priors to refine distance estimation.

 To design an input feature that captures early reflections, we conducted a preliminary study on ITDG variations across different source distances.
 We analyzed an 8s speech clip from the S3A Object-based Audio Drama dataset \cite{cieciura:2024:turning, Woodstock:2016:changing} and convolved it with room impulse responses (RIRs) from SurrRoom 1.0 \cite{cieciura:2023:SurrRoom}.
 Specifically, we used the omnidirectional W channel of FOA RIRs recorded in the ``Pop\_Recording\_Studio'' at distances of [1m, 1.5m, 2m, 2.5m, 3m].

-Fig.\,\ref{fig:rirs} shows the aligned RIRs, where the first reflection, i.e., the initial peak after the direct sound, shifts closer to the direct sound as distance increases, consistent with Table\,\ref{tab:distances}.
+Fig.\,\ref{fig:rirs} shows the aligned RIRs, where the first reflection, i.e., the initial peak after the direct sound, shifts closer to the direct sound as distance increases.
 A later strong reflection, likely from the rear wall, also appears, with increasing delay at greater distances.
 While wall reflections depend on room size and geometry, making them unreliable for distance estimation, floor reflections offer a more robust and consistent cue for this task.